warehouse-13/cosmic/build-docs/docs/troubleshooting/flintlock.md

 flintlock-dev-thinpool  (253:0)
 ```

-The loop-backed thinpool will not survive restarts, to you'll need
+The loop-backed thinpool will not survive restarts, so you'll need
 to recreate this whenever you reboot.

 To remedy: